Aneeshshastri/SN_BOSE_MILAN_ASR/model_card.md

 * **Evaluation Data:** 10% of the dataset was reserved for vaildation.
 * **Metrics:**
   * CTC Loss (Validation): Reached a minimum value around **\~103**.
 While far from perfect it does demonstrate the model's ability to identify patterns.
   * Word Error Rate (WER): **Not explicitly calculated** during training.
-Based on the validation loss and the augmented training strategy, WER on `dev-clean` might be slightly higher than if trained only on clean data (perhaps **18-30%** range estimate), but performance on noisy test sets (like `test-other` or custom noisy data) should be comparatively better.
-Requires explicit calculation.
+Based on the validation loss and the augmented training strategy, WER on `dev-clean` might be slightly higher than if trained only on clean data, but performance on noisy test sets (like `test-other` or custom noisy data) should be comparatively better.
+During inference, based on the few audio files I transcribed during testing, I found an approximate **15-30%WER** on clean data and **20%+WER** on noisy data.

 ## Model Limitations